| Title: | Create Spreadsheet Publications Following Best Practice |

 Insert at the cursor (a) demo templates for cover, contents and notes

-tables, and (b) a call to create_aftable
+tables, and (b) a call to create_aftable pre-filled with

 demo data.